-Before joining the INDY’s staff I was a reporter for The Herald-Sun, in Durham where my main beats were the city council and county commissioners.
-Before moving to North Carolina full time, I covered breaking news for The Des Moines Register, in Des Moines, Iowa while attending Drake University.
+Before joining the N.C.
+Insider, I covered Durham city and county for The INDY Week, an alt-weekly in the Triangle.
+Prior to that, I was a reporter for The Herald-Sun, in Durham where my main beats were the city council and county commissioners.
+Before moving to North Carolina full-time, I covered breaking news for The Des Moines Register, in Des Moines, Iowa while attending Drake University.
 Prior to that, I cut my teeth as a reporter at The Daily Herald, in Roanoke Rapids, North Carolina for a summer.

 I also served as managing editor for ThinkMag, an online and iPad magazine, created completely from scratch by a group of seniors and juniors preparing for graduation.